 At around 3700m the ground levels off and you will once again see some ruined buildings.
 Ascend the hill in the direction of the icefall to reach the end point, which is a view looking down on the glacier with the icefall beyond.

 For the descent simply retrace your steps.
 At Sekong lake you have the option to go back the way you came past Bhutharchho lake, or walk to the right of Sekong lake and take the trail that bares to the right.
 This trail leads down through the forest and finishes on the road just a few hundred meters further along the road from where you started.

 - Descent 3 – 4 hours

-In Larjung we stayed in a great little guesthouse called Larjung Lodge.
-In this village there are at least 3 guesthouse to chose from.
+In Larjung we stayed in a great little teahouse called Larjung Lodge.
+In this village there are at least 3 guesthouses to chose from.
 We ordered a packed lunch from our lodge to take with us.

-This hike could also accessed by staying at Kokhethanti which is 5km down the valley from Larjung.
-There is only one guesthouse in this small village called Dhaulagiri Icefall Lodge.
+This hike could also be accessed by staying at Kokhethanti village, which is 5km down the valley from Larjung.
+There is only one guesthouse in this small village, called Dhaulagiri Icefall Lodge.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!